-Richard Bailey is an Associate Professor in the School of Geography and the Environment, and Tutorial Fellow and Dean, at St Catherine's College; he is also an Oxford Martin Senior Fellow at the Institute for New Economic Thinking at the Oxford Martin School and member of the Biodiversity Institute.
+Richard Bailey is a Professor in the School of Geography and the Environment, and Tutorial Fellow and Dean, at St Catherine's College; he is also an Oxford Martin Senior Fellow at the Institute for New Economic Thinking at the Oxford Martin School and member of the Biodiversity Institute.

 He started off academically in geoscience, and moved in to applied physics as a post-graduate at University of London.
 He has previously held academic positions in Royal Holloway University of London, St John's College and the Research Laboratory for Archaeology; History of Art (University of Oxford); and a Stipendiary Lectureship in Physical Geography, St Catherine's College.